Reference Architecture: Citrix DaaS - Azure

 Connectivity - Connecting Azure virtual networks with the customer’s local/cloud network is referred to as hybrid networking.
 This section explains the options for network connectivity and network service routing.

 The three most common scenarios for delivering Citrix Apps and Desktops through Azure are:

 - Greenfield deployment with Citrix Cloud delivering resource locations in Azure.
-This scenario is delivered via the Citrix Virtual Apps and Desktops service and used when customers prefer to go to a subscription model and outsource control plane infrastructure to Citrix.
+This scenario is delivered via the Citrix DaaS and used when customers prefer to go to a subscription model and outsource control plane infrastructure to Citrix.

 - Extending an on-premises deployment into Azure.
 In this scenario, the customer has a current on-premises control layer and would like to add Azure as a Citrix resource location for new deployments or migration.

 - Lift and shift.
 With this scenario, customers deploy their Citrix Management infrastructure into Azure and treat Azure as a site, using Citrix ADC and StoreFront to aggregate resources from multiple sites.

 This document focuses on the Citrix Cloud deployment model.
 Customers can plan and adopt these services based on their organization needs: